 Tom Merchant, 21, is a Senior Technician Apprentice with Niftylift, MK-based manufacturer of cherry pickers, work platforms and more.
-In 2015, he participated in a one-hour Career WorkOut event at St. Paul’s School organised by charity Worktree.
+He recently volunteered for a one-hour Career WorkOut session at St. Paul’s School organised by Worktree.

 “Putting aside a small amount of my time to inspire and develop young people was very fulfilling.
 Many of the students are worried about what their future holds and how they are going to build a life once their schooling ends.
 It is nice to reassure the students and tell them about your own first hand experiences.

 “We at Niftylift feel that Career WorkOut helps us find students who are interested in engineering but unaware of their options,” said Roger Bodwen, Chairman of Niftylift.
 “These sessions also develop students’ confidence and general knowledge of the workplace.
 That’s good for us…and good for them.”